Khawbung

 Khawbung (/koʊbuːŋ/) is a village in the Champhai district in the Indian state of Mizoram.
-It is the administrative centre of Khawbung rural development block and Khawbung assembly constituency which has been renamed as the 25 East Tuipui Constituency.
+It is the administrative centre of Khawbung rural development block and Khawbung assembly constituency, which has been renamed as the 25 East Tuipui Constituency.

 Khawbung is an administrative block headquarters headed by a Block Development Officer (BDO).
 There are 25 villages with a total population of 22,139 (11295 males and 10844 females) under the Khawbung RD Block.
-The area is physically bound by the lakes of R.Tuipui and R.Tiau.
-The geographic location of Khawbung is relatively higher than the rest of the state.